November 2016, part two - Kobe and Himeji

 Japanese conveniences

-On the next day we took a Shinkansen (Japanese bullet train) to Fukuoka with a stop in Himeji.
-Travelling by Shinkansen is very comfortable, with no shakes and vibrations.
-Inside the train you almost feel like you're standing still despite the fact that it can reach a top speed up to 300 km/h!
-Bullet trains have a separate tracks so they are not affected by any other train delays.
-Currently the most northern city covered by Shinkansen tracks is Hakodate on Hokkaido and most southern one is Kagoshima on Kyushu.
-The two cities are around 2,240 km apart and the journey by Shinkansen takes only 11 hours and 31 minutes with only one change in Tokyo.
-In comparison by car it would take 29 hours!
+The next day, we took a Shinkansen (Japanese bullet train) to Fukuoka, with a stop in Himeji.
+Travelling by Shinkansen is very comfortable - there's no shaking or vibrations.
+Inside the train, you almost feel like you're standing still, despite it reaching speeds of up to 300 km/h!
+Bullet trains run on dedicated tracks, so they are not affected by any other train delays.
+Currently, the northernmost city connected by the Shinkansen is Hakodate on Hokkaido, and southernmost is Kagoshima on Kyushu.
+The two cities are around 2,240 km apart, yet the journey by Shinkansen takes only 11 hours and 31 minutes with just one change in Tokyo.
+By comparison, driving would take about 29 hours!
 The trains are clean, with modern toilets and powder rooms.
 One thing to mention is that you are expected to be quiet on the train (there are even signs which warn you not to type too loud on your laptop keyboard!).
-If you need to make a call you should take it to the quiet room or outside.
-There are also not usually restaurants on the trains so you should buy a bento (Japanese take-out meal) at the train station.
-The conveniences continue on train platforms where there are signs on the ground which tell you exactly where the doors to your car will be (if you have a reservation) when the train stops.
-So there is no pushing when getting on the train and people simply make a queue because they exactly know where to stand.
-Due to the fact that the major stations get very crowded there are signs and arrows that points you to where you should stand on the stairs not to be in the way (people will usually go up on the right side and down on the left side).
+If you need to make a call, you should step into the designated quiet room.
+There usually aren't restaurants onboard, but you can buy a bento (Japanese take-out meal) at the station beforehand.
+The conveniences continue on the platforms, where signs on the ground tell you exactly where the doors to your reserved car will be when the train stops.
+There is no pushing when getting on the train and people simply make a queue because they exactly know where to stand.
+Since major stations can get very crowded, there are signs and arrows that indicate where you should stand on the stairways not to be in the way (people will usually go up on the right side and down on the left side).

-In general are most people in Japan polite and one sign of this is wearing face masks.
-It is not due to the air pollution but mostly for health reasons - for example they are sick and don't want to spread germs or they don't want to get sick especially the ones who come to contact with a lot of people (sales clerks, organizers at the train stations...).
-Due to lot of crowds especially in big cities like Tokyo there are certain restrictions like it is not permitted to eat or smoke while walking.
-For me personally especially that people don't smoke while walking and I don't have to breathe it when I walk behind them is a big plus.
-There are a lot of places reserved specifically for women, like train cars, train toilets or whole floors at the hotels.
+In general, most people in Japan are polite and one reflection of this is wearing face masks.
+It is not because of the air pollution but mostly for health reasons.
+For example, if they are sick and don't want to spread germs or they don't want to get sick especially the ones who interact with lot of people (sales clerks, organizers at the train stations...).
+Due to lot of crowds, especially in big cities like Tokyo, there are certain restrictions.
+For example, it is not permitted to eat or smoke while walking.
+Personally, I really appreciate that people don't smoke while walking and I don't have to breathe it in when I walk behind them.
+There are also many places reserved specifically for women, such as train cars, train toilets or entire floors at the hotels.
 This has a bit of a darker reason - it is due to gropers or men who would bother the women.
 This way women feel more safe.

 Platform with car number that is 'Woman Only'

-Hands-free sensors for flushing and seat lowering in Shinkansen train
+Hands-free sensors for flushing and seat lowering on a Shinkansen train

 Now to shopping.
-In the convenience stores like 7-Eleven, Lawson or Family Mart you can get all kinds of food, magazines or practical items.
-They are on every corner and also contain ATM machines and space to eat food bought there.
-Knowing Japanese is useful especially when buying pastry because sometimes you don't know if the stuff you buy is sweet or salty.
-It happened to me that I was under the impression that I bought chocolate filled bun and in reality it was curry :).
-Some other tasty specialties include omelette wrapped in ham inside fried pastry or soy noodles in hot-dog bun.
+In the convenience stores, like 7-Eleven, Lawson or Family Mart, you can get all kinds of food, magazines or practical items.
+They are on every corner and also include ATM machines and seating areas where you can eat what you've bought.
+Knowing Japanese is useful, especially when buying pastry, because sometimes you don't know if the stuff you buy is sweet or savory.
+I once thought I was buying a chocolate-filled bun, but it turned out to be with curry paste instead :).
+Other tasty specialties include omelette wrapped in ham inside fried pastry or soy noodles in hot-dog bun.
 The bread as we know in Europe is practically non-existing in Japan.
-You can get sort-of french baguettes but in most shops there is just US-style toast bread (mostly sweet :).
+You can ocassionally find baguette-style loaves, but most shops sell US-style toast bread (usually sweet :).

 My typical 7-Eleven shopping basket usually contained: